RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 ### Key patterns

-To define access to specific keys or key patterns, you can use the following prefixes:
+To define access to specific keys or key patterns, use the following prefixes:

 - `~` or `%RW~` allows read and write access to keys.